 - I am seeking to leverage 15 years of top-ranked sales performance to transition to an HR role.
 I bring to the table a relevant skill set, including a high degree of organization, well-honed presentation abilities and familiarity with a range of IT systems.

 Demonstrate Your Commitment

 Maybe you’re willing to work for a day without pay to show how serious you are about your new goal.
 Or perhaps you’ll work part-time to get your foot in the door.
 Use your letter to prove that you will do what it takes to break into your new field.
 You can even make a win-win proposition in your cover letter, as this job seeker did:

 - My goal is to secure a part-time assistant teaching position, which will allow you to appraise my performance before investing in me as a full-time employee.

 Show Your Passion

 Employers like applicants who are enthusiastic and motivated to succeed.
 Here’s an example of how to convey your passion in your cover letter:

-- I am seeking to combine my scientific background as a chemist with my passion for, and early career success in, sales.
+- I am seeking to combine my scientific background as a chemist with my passion for sales.
 Your team will benefit from my proven ability to outperform customer expectations, sales quotas and project timelines within competitive, deadline-driven environments.

 As you write your cover letter, be honest about your plans to change careers.
-You also need to get across to the employer the reasons why you should be considered for a position in a new field.
+You also need to communicate the reasons why you should be considered for a position in a new field.
 Believe in yourself, and you’ll have a better chance of convincing employers to believe in you.